 Dr Hasan Abbas

-- Lecturer in Glasgow College UESTC (Electronic & Nanoscale Engineering) (Electronic & Nanoscale Engineering)
+- Lecturer (Electronic & Nanoscale Engineering)

 I received the BSc (Hons) degree in Electrical Engineering from the University of Engineering and Technology, Lahore, Pakistan in 2009, and PhD in Electrical and Computer Engineering from Texas A&M University in 2017 as a Fulbright scholarship recipient.
 From 2009 to 2012, I was a lecturer at the department of electrical engineering, UET Lahore, KSK campus.
 I worked as a postdoctoral research associate at the Department of Electrical and Computer Engineering, Texas A&M University at Qatar from April 2018 to June 2019.
 Since June 2019, I have been affiliated with the University of Glasgow, UK where I am working as a Lecturer at the Glasgow College UESTC and James Watt School of Engineering.
 I am currently serving as the secretary of the IEEE joint AP/MTT societies Scotland chapter and an executive member of the IET electromagnetics professional network.